-Personally, journaling has helped me get through the depths of my depression, manage my anxiety, and make crucial decisions in my life.
+Journaling has helped me get through the depths of my depression, manage my anxiety, and make crucial decisions in my life.
 It has also helped me to see many things a lot more clearly, things that had been clouded by muddled thoughts and other peoples opinions.

-Journaling can be cathartic
+Journaling is cathartic

 Exploring problems, things happening in your life, or anything else via journaling can help bring about a sense of clarity or different perspective.
 In fact, writing about traumatic, stressful or emotional events has been found to result in longer-term improvements in both physical and psychological health.